Paddle up and get kayaking with out ultimate guide to kayaking in Singapore!

 Water Sports Centre @ Singapore Sports Hub

-The centre offers several water sports courses including dragon boat orientation programme, kayak orientation programme, and the Kayak 1 Star and 2 Star personal skill award.
-Aside from the programmes, Water Sports Centre offers kayak, canoe and even dragon boat rental for those who just want to have fun.
+The centre also conduct several water sports courses including dragon boat orientation programme, kayak orientation programme, and the Kayak 1 Star and 2 Star personal skill award.
+For those who just want to have fun, Water Sports Centre offers kayak, canoe and even dragon boat rentals at a hourly rate.

 Note: Rental of kayaks are strictly on a walk-in basis, subject to availability.